We are planning to relaunch our website with a new design at the same domain name. How do we get the search engines to reassess us for the new site?

 This is the simplest change to make.
 Over time, you may discover that the perfect domain name you’ve always wanted has become available as a result of the bursting of the Internet bubble, or you may buy or sell a company and need to change the domain name to update your identity on the Web.
 If that is the case, you simply need to permanently redirect the old domain name (or domain names in the case of acquisitions) to the new domain name.
 Permanently redirecting the domain name to the new one will tell Google, in a language that Google can understand, to update all its listings from the old domain name to the new one.
 For instructions on permanently redirecting domain names, visit Will changing our URL or domain name affect our search engine rankings?
 How can we change urls without losing the traffic we’re already getting?.

-Permanently 301 redirecting your domain name will help, especially with Google, but you also need to contact the webmaster of every site that links to yours and ask that they update their links to you, including all the directories (Yahoo!, Open Directory).
+Permanently 301 redirecting your domain name will help, especially with Google, but you also need to contact the webmaster of every site that links to yours and ask that they update their links to you.

 2) Keeping your domain name but changing your file names: